starling021/ehtools/README.md

     it.
 Only for this people we create password protection for ehtools framework :)

-> Easy in learning and this is the best framework for begginers
+> Easy in learning and this is the best framework for beginners

-    INFO: Ehtools framework's GUI is very simple for begginers, you can start attack on the local network by choosing an option from main menu.
+    INFO: Ehtools framework's TUI is very simple for beginners, you can start attack on the local network by choosing an option from main menu.
 It is very simple, is not it?

-> UX/UI impruvements for begginers
+> UX/UI impruvements for beginners

     INFO: It uses the names you supply to connect to the tools needed to execute any attacks you select!
 Aside from that